Maybe707/Emacs-config/README.md

 After cloning config files you just need to install package that called package-use:
 - Press Alt + x and then enter `list-packages` command.
 - Press Ctrl + s for forward searching and type use-package.
-- Press "Enter" on use-package name and then swithc to opened buffer with Ctrl + o combination.
+- Press "Enter" on use-package name and then switch to opened buffer with Ctrl + o combination.
 - Press install button.